Road trips in Spain

 One of the most important things to consider when deciding on a road trip in Spain or elsewhere is the quality of the roads.
 Spain has a very good highway network and secondary roads are also good.
 While using highways means you would lose a lot in terms of sightseeing, they are convenient and should be used to cover longer distances on those areas which are not of particular interest.
-We also recommend using highways when returning from the road trip in case the car is being dropped off where it was originally picked up.
+We however recommend using highways when returning from the road trip in case the car is being dropped off where it was originally picked up.

-Our road trip itineraries are built taking into consideration 3 elements: the total amount of driving per day, the recommended stops to make the road trip interesting, and the kind of road you drive on that day.
+Our Spain road trip itineraries are built taking into consideration 3 elements: the total amount of driving per day, the recommended stops to make the road trip interesting, and the kind of road you drive on that day.